Total Hip Replacement

 7. Keep the wound sterilised and covered, to avoid exposure to infections.

-After your Hip Replacement Surgery, you will be staying in the hospital for about 3-5 days.
-Full recovery from a hip joint replacement takes about three to six months.
+After your total hip replacement operation, you will be staying in the hospital for about 3-5 days.
+Full recovery from a hip joint replacement surgery takes about three to six months.
 A cemented joint prosthesis has the longest recovery time.
-To ensure a smooth recovery post your Hip Replacement Surgery, you will need to:
+To ensure a smooth recovery post your hip replacement surgery, you will need to:

-• Have someone help you most of the times during the first few weeks
+• Have someone help you most of the time during the first few weeks

 • Get regular therapy sessions.